-All these elements function as communication, deliver individual motives and convey your emotions and empathy.
+All these elements function as non-verbal communication, deliver individual motives and convey your emotions and empathy.
 Your visual cues transmit messages, just like we use emoticons to show mood states to others.

 I wasn’t aware of this, but it’s true that many of us tend to focus on physical appearance, speech style and document layouts when preparing for important events such as formal meetings, conferences and job interviews.

 I find it really interesting that any visual cue is a message of your sensitivity, feelings and care for them, which is often unintentional.
 We send it and interpret it, which can sometimes be a misunderstanding, but does help to build trust.